coffee-cup/ul/README.md

 ### Options

 - `-o outfile` Specify a file to output the pretty printed language.
+If no file is given, output is sent to stdout.
 - `-s 1|0` Silent mode.
 If `1` then no output will be produced.
 Use this to just compile a file and check for errors.
 - `-d 1|0` Dot mode.
 If `1` then the output is in the [DOT language](https://www.graphviz.org/doc/info/lang.html).